 We also disclose a wide range of metrics to help us to track our progress across a number of climate-related and sustainability-related areas.
 This includes electricity consumption, GHG emissions intensity and water and waste usage.
-The specific metrics used to track our climate-related risks and opportunities are identified on pages 37 to 39.
-Please see the environment section, pages 35 to 39 for further information, and for this year's SECR reporting, the primary means by which we report our progress and track our impact.
+The specific metrics used to track our climate-related risks and opportunities are identified on pages 48 to 51.
+Please see the environment section, pages 47 to 51. for further information, and for this year's SECR reporting, the primary means by which we report our progress and track our impact.

-Climate-related targets
+Climate-related taraets

 As set out in the environment section, we are committed to reaching net zero carbon emissions (where we add no incremental greenhouse gases to the atmosphere) against Scopes 1, 2 and 3 by 2045.
-This year we are also pleased to announce further ambition on our Scope 1 and 2 net zero targets, with a new target to be net zero in Scopes 1 and 2 by 2030.
-In the coming months we are planning on setting ambitious Scope 3 targets and also to have our Scopes 1, 2 and 3 targets validated by the SBTi.
-We subsequently also plan to publish a net zero plan that will detail our costed actions to achieve these targets.
+These targets are ambitious, getting us to net zero ahead of the UK Government's pledge, and demonstrate our commitment to operating responsibly.
+Our Scope 1, 2 and 3 emissions targets have been validated by the SBTi, as set out on page 47, while we have also published our net zero transition plan which details our actions to achieve these targets.
+Our SBTi-validated targets are as follows: